cboettig/ews-review/manuscript-w-refs.md

 composite indices (Drake and Griffen 2010) have been proposed, but their power relative to other indicators is unknown.

-Another approach to detecting CSD has been fitting time series data to models rather than summarizing it via statistics.
+Another approach to detecting CSD has been fitting time series data to models.
 Two approaches have been used for these model-based methods.
 First, models may be used to calculate summary statistics related to CSD, such as eigenvalues (Lade and Gross 2012) or diffusion terms in jump-diffusion models (Carpenter 2011a, Brock and Carpenter 2012).
 These statistics are then examined for trends in the same fashion as the summary statistics above.
 Alternatively, models representing both deteriorating and stable conditions may be fit to the data and in order to determine which is more likely (Dakos et al. 2012, ).
 Boettiger and Hastings (2012a) found that likelihood ratio tests were more powerful than trend-based summary statistic tests across several real and simulated ecological data sets.
 This approach is also more robust than summary-statistic methods to spurious correlations that arise when collapses are driven by purely stochastic events (Boettiger and Hastings 2012a)

 Care is required in the criteria used to judge the power of warning signal methods.
 The trade-off between false negatives and false positives is a matter